-Intesa Sanpaolo has no employee stock ownership plans under which voting rights cannot be exercised directly by the employees themselves.
-Information on the existing Incentive System based on financial instruments is provided in the Report on Remuneration.
+Under Intesa Sanpaolo's employee stock ownership plan, employees holding shares at the end of the Plans shall exercise the associated voting rights directly.
+Detailed information on the existing Incentive System based on financial instruments is provided in the Report on Remuneration.

-Under the Articles of Association, resolutions on the distribution of profits are passed by the Ordinary Shareholders' Meeting, on the Board of Directors' proposal; the Board of Directors can, in turn, resolve on the distribution of interim dividends, in the manners and forms prescribed by law.
+Under the Articles of Association, resolutions on the distribution of net income are passed by the Ordinary Shareholders' Meeting, on the Board of Directors' proposal; the Board of Directors can, in turn, resolve on the distribution of interim dividends, in the manners and forms prescribed by law.